Kungbib/openapc-se/statistics.md

 -----------------------------------------

 Four Swedish universities have reported APC costs for their articles so far.
+These are:

+-   KTH Royal Institute of Technology
+-   Stockholm University
+-   University of Gothenburg
-These are *KTH Royal Institute of Technology*, *Stockholm University*, *University of Gothenburg* and *Swedish University of Agricultural Sciences*.
-Three publishers: *Springer* (within the Sprincer Compact offsetting agreement), *Taylor and Francis*, and *Karger* have also supplied Open APC Sweden with data.
+-   Swedish University of Agricultural Sciences

+Three publishers have also supplied Open APC Sweden with data:

+-   Springer (within the Sprincer Compact offsetting agreement)
+-   Taylor and Francis
+-   Karger

 This publisher-supplied data leads to publishing costs being reported for a number of Swedish research institutions which not yet have supplied us with data actively.

 Dataset
 -------